 There’s a good reason why this small rule makes a big difference in property divisions in divorces with financial assets.
 As mentioned above, most dividends pay as cash and many people reinvest those dividends into buying more shares.
 Those new shares are community property subject to division in the divorce.
 If the owner of the separate property shares gets the full value of the dividends as separate property then the other spouse could suffer a sizable loss to his or her share of the marital estate.
 Let’s look at an example.
 Assume wife owns ten shares of stock in XYZ Corp. at $1.00 per share.
 Each share pays an annual dividend of $0.10 per share reinvested into more shares with the leftover added to next year’s dividend to buy more shares.

 The separate property portion of the total stock ownership is less than a quarter of the shares owned.
 The husband, who only owns stock in community property shares, would give up significant property by ignoring the community property.
 (Okay, half of $35 isn’t significant but imagine this same scenario with $35,000 or $350,000 in community property.)

-Dealing with dividends and other investment issues in a divorce in Fort Worth can be extremely tricky.
+Dealing with dividends and other investment issues in a divorce in Texas can be extremely tricky.
 In a high net worth divorce the marital estate is normally subject to financial experts on both sides.
 These experts work with the divorce attorneys to assess the ownership and value of the property.
 However, most divorces are not high net worth.
 In these divorces we normally deal with financial assets less expensively.
 Generally employing financial experts to sort out the property is not cost effective.